venkatrb07/webui-playwright-cucumber-js/README.md

 ## 1. Introduction

-E2E Framework is developed using **WebdriverIO-Typescript**.
+This Framework is developed using **Playwright-Cucumber-JS**.

+Playwright is an open-source test automation tool backed by Microsoft.
+Playwright supports integration with many tools such as Cucumber, Jenkins, Jira, and Cloud Integration with BrowserStack

-WebdriverIO is a progressive automation framework built to automate modern web and mobile applications.
+Playwright is a progressive automation framework built to automate modern web and mobile applications.
 It simplifies the interaction with your app and provides a set of plugins that help you create a scalable, robust and stable test suite.
 It is using cucumber gherkin feature file for test data and performing actions in the application.

-Current framework is designed to test both Kiosk application as well amplication web app testing with many resusable fucntions.
+Using Playwright with Cucumber makes the framework simpler, more efficient, and readable, as it can use the power of both Playwright and Cucumber.
+Playwright provides advanced automation capability by supporting the most advanced React, Angular, VueJS, etc. development frameworks.

+On the other hand, Cucumber provides abstraction by hiding all coding complexity.
+Testers can write the test cases in plain English like language, and non-technical stakeholders can easily understand the test reports.

+It also accelerates the automation encouraging non-technical team members to contribute to the automation.
+Manual testers can easily learn and perform test automation.
+Understand how to set up the Playwright Cucumber framework with the following step-by-step guide.

 ## 2. Prerequisites